Arequipa: Healthcare

+Water supply

+The water supply in Arequipa varies by neighborhood in the city.
+Many water supply interruptions are thought to be caused by repairs needed as the underground tube system ages.
+Water supply interruptions are perceived as longer in the urban periphery.
+In this area inhabitants also report a higher incidence of unnotified water supply interruptions.

 Transport

+Road

 Arequipa's urban road network has a radiocentric structure with four main avenues: Avenida Ejército, Avenida Jesus, Avenida Alcides Carrion and Avenida Parra; which allow the movement of the population between the intermediate and peripheral areas and the downtown.
 These avenues are connected, in turn, by other avenues such as Avenida Venezuela, Avenida La Marina, Avenida Salaverry, Avenida Cáceres, among others, which almost form a ring around the downtown.
 Other avenues such as: Avenida Cayma, Avenida Goyeneche, and Avenida Dolores link the suburbs and nearby districts with downtown Arequipa.
 Interchanges such as the one at Avenida La Marina and another one at Avenida Caceres help to relieve urban traffic.
 A road of 40 km approximately, which goes through the district of Uchumayo, connects Arequipa to the Pan-American Highway and coastal cities; another road goes through the district of Yura, connecting Arequipa to other cities in the southern highlands like Puno and Cuzco.

 Public transit in Arequipa is currently operated by small private companies.
 In 2014, a metro system was proposed by Peru's then-minister for transport José Gallardo.

+Air

 Arequipa's only airport is Rodríguez Ballón International Airport, which is operated by a private consortium through a concession granted by the government since 2011.
 It is located in the district of Cerro Colorado, about 12 mi northwest of the downtown, and because of its features and facilities is considered one of the best in the country There are regular flights to Peruvian destinations such as Lima, Cuzco, Tacna and Juliaca and to international destinations such as Arica, Iquique, Antofagasta, Santiago de Chile and Buenos Aires.

+Rail

 The railway network system has been operating in Arequipa since 1871, and enables communication between the coast and the mountains and different levels of progress and expansion of population centers located in its path.
 The system consists of the lines Cusco-Puno-Arequipa and Arequipa-Mollendo.
 It is of great strategic importance in the multimodal communication system in the southern macro region, since it is the most effective and economical way to transport heavy loads over long distances.

+Public

 Terrapuerto Internacional Arequipa is a bus terminal located in the district of Jacobo Hunter.
 There, several bus companies offer land travel routes to regional and national destinations within Peru and to international destinations such as La Paz, Santiago de Chile, Mendoza and Buenos Aires.